|Site Latitude: N 51.733383

-Park along the edge of the road.
+Parking is along the side of the road.
 Do not drive onto the common.

-The top landing area (A) is large, flat and free from any real obstructions although beware of the two water connection pipes that stick up in the air about 1 metre.
-There is also a large flat shoulder to the north of take-off (B).
+The top landing area is large, flat and free from any real obstructions although beware of the two water connection pipes that stick up in the air about 1 metre.
+There is also a large flat shoulder to the north of take-off.
 This can be turbulent if the wind is off to the south.

 Top Landing General